-General market risk due to recent events at Volkswagen AG
+General market risk due to events at Volkswagen AG

-Government authorities in a number of jurisdictions are conducting investigations of Volkswagen regarding findings of irregularities in relation to nitrogen oxide emissions that had been discovered in emissions tests on certain vehicles with Diesel engines.
-The results of these and any future investigations may have a material adverse effect on Volkswagen's business, financial position and results, the price of its securities and reputation.
+Government authorities in a number of jurisdictions worldwide have conducted and are conducting investigations of Volkswagen Group regarding findings of irregularities in relation to exhaust emissions from diesel engines in certain Volkswagen Group vehicles.
+The results of these and any future investigations and criminal litigations, may have a material adverse effect on Volkswagen Group's business, financial position, results of operations and reputation, as well as the prices of its securities and its ability to make payments under its securities.

-Volkswagen Financial Services N.V.'s commercial success largely depends on the financial health and the reputation of the ultimate shareholder Volkswagen AG and due to the recent events, Volkswagen Financial Services N.V. may not succeed in obtaining funds for financing requests in due time and to the extent necessary.
+Volkswagen Financial Services N.V.'s commercial success largely depends on the financial health and the reputation of the ultimate shareholder Volkswagen AG and due to the events, Volkswagen Financial Services N.V. may not succeed in obtaining funds for financing requests in due time and to the extent necessary.

-Also, as a result of the recent investigations, Volkswagen Financial Services N.V. as an issuer may face risks arising from legal disputes with investors claiming damages for alleged breaches of capital market laws.
+In addition, because of the investigations, Volkswagen Financial Services N.V. as an issuer may face risks arising from legal disputes with investors claiming damages for alleged breaches of capital market laws.